 Authorised to serve

-Before making an application, please ensure you have read and considered all the information available in the handbook, available here.
+Before making an application, please ensure you have read and considered all the information below.

 - they share in some but not all of the same privileges and responsibilities